Associate in Arts - Associate in Science - Associate in Applied Science

 - Demonstrate the components of the speech communication process by using a central message, a well-developed outline, and visual aid(s) to enhance a speaking presentation.

-- Deliver researched, coherent, well-developed, and ethical public speeches and/or presentations of various types that consider the diversity of the audience for both academic and professional success.
+- Deliver researched, coherent, well-developed, and ethical public speeches and/or presentations of various types that consider the audience's diversity for academic and professional success.

 - Identify various interpersonal communication concepts such as the self as the communicator, mediated communication, emotions, listening, language, nonverbal communication, intimate vs. familial relationships, and conflict management.

-- Apply knowledge of communication concepts in how to manage conflict, change, diversity, climate, and other important impacts in organizations as well as identify various theories in organizational management.
+- Apply knowledge of communication concepts in managing conflict, change, diversity, climate, and other important impacts in organizations and identify various theories in organizational management.

 Gen Ed Student Learning Outcomes